• Skip to main content

 7. Break into pieces and store in the fridge for up to a week.

-Tips for Perfect Christmas Bark
+Tips for Christmas Bark Candy

 • Read the full tutorial for step-by-step photos on our Chocolate Christmas Bark with Pretzels and Candy post.